Ask a doctor about a prescription for ACREL 75 mg FILM-COATED TABLETS

 In any case:

-If you stop taking the treatment, you might start losing bone mass.
-Please consult your doctor before deciding to interrupt the treatment.
+If you stop taking the treatment, you may start losing bone mass.
+Please consult your doctor before deciding to stop treatment.

 Stop taking Acrel and contact your doctor immediatelyif you experience any of the following side effects:

-The frequency of this side effect is unknown (cannot be estimated from available data).
+The frequency of this side effect is unknown (cannot be estimated from the available data).

-Atypical femur fractures may occur in rare cases, especially in patients undergoing prolonged treatment for osteoporosis.
-Inform your doctor if you notice pain, weakness, or discomfort in the thigh, hip, or groin, as these may be early signs and indicative of possible femur fractures.
+Atypical fractures of the thigh bone (femur) can occur rarely, especially in patients on long-term treatment for osteoporosis.
+Tell your doctor if you notice pain, weakness, or discomfort in the thigh, hip, or groin, as these can be early symptoms of a possible femur fracture.

-However, in clinical studies, the observed side effects were generally mild and did not cause the patient to interrupt treatment.
+However, in clinical studies, the side effects that were observed were generally mild and did not cause the patient to stop treatment.

 During post-marketing use, the following have been reported:

-Rarely, a decrease in blood phosphate and calcium levels has been observed in some patients at the beginning of treatment.
+Rarely, at the start of treatment, a decrease in phosphate and calcium blood levels has been observed in some patients.

 These changes are usually small and do not cause symptoms.